IQ404/study-notes/README.md

 	// Send the texture data from CPU to GPU:
 	GLCall(glTexImage2D(GL_TEXTURE_2D, 0, GL_RGBA8, m_Width, m_Height, 0, GL_RGBA, GL_UNSIGNED_BYTE, m_CPUBuffer));

-	GLCall(glBindTexture(GL_TEXTURE_2D, 0));	// After this line, texture unit 0 is associated with the default texture object with ID 0.
+	GLCall(glBindTexture(GL_TEXTURE_2D, 0));	// After this line, target GL_TEXTURE_2D on texture unit 0 is associated with the default texture object with ID 0.

 	// If we don't want to retain a copy of the pixel data of the texture: if (m_CPUBuffer)